svandragt/lamb/readme.md

 cd lamb
 ```

-Lamb can be run  locally with the builtin PHP webserver, in two ways
+Lamb can be run locally with the builtin PHP webserver, here are two ways to set this up:

 1. [Devbox](https://jetpack.io/devbox/docs/contributor-quickstart/), OR
 2. locally install [PHP 8.1](https://www.php.net/manual/en/install.php) and